spencerdodd/spotplay/README.md

-This project is a bot written in python that scrapes posts in [reddit.com/r/electronicmusic](https://reddit.com/r/electronicmusic) searching for Spotify playlists.
-When it finds a Spotify-hosted playlist, it scrapes the songs from the playlist and re-hosts them on a Google Play Music playlist.
+This project is a bot written in python that scrapes posts in [reddit.com/r/electronicmusic](https://reddit.com/r/electronicmusic) searching for Spotify playlists and albums.
+When it finds a Spotify-hosted playlist or album, it scrapes the songs from the playlist and re-hosts them on a Google Play Music playlist.

+The bot also has functionality that can be triggered by comments that contain the keyword ```spotplaybot```

 ## Requirements

-- [Spotipy](https://github.com/plamere/spotipy) for Spotify API interaction
+- [spotipy](https://github.com/plamere/spotipy) for Spotify API interaction
 - [gmusicapi](https://github.com/simon-weber/gmusicapi) as an unofficial Google Play Music API
+- twilio for status updates via SMS
+- googleapiclient for interaction with Youtube
+- praw for interaction with reddit

-## Functionality
+## Comment-triggered Functionality

 - Youtube link conversion to google play music